ADD CONDITION

 When should I stop using HEB SF Menthol Cough Drops?

 Stop use and ask a doctor if your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache.
-Also, consult a doctor if sore throat or sore mouth symptoms do not improve in 7 days.
+Also, stop use if sore throat is severe or if sore mouth does not improve in 7 days.

-Is it safe to use HEB SF Menthol Cough Drops if I am pregnant or breastfeeding?
+Is it safe to use HEB SF Menthol Cough Drops during pregnancy or breastfeeding?

 If you are pregnant or breastfeeding, you should ask a health professional before using HEB SF Menthol Cough Drops.